bfgroupone/Common-files/auth-rules.md

 ## VISITOR_BANNED (4)
 - Authorities: null
-- visotor should have no permission, and we can exclude login/register/contact us page from filter and security to all access
+- visitors should have no permission, and we can exclude login/register/contact us page from filter and security to all access